MSLNZ/msl-package-manager/docs/new_package_readme.rst

    ``--exclude "py(26|33)"``.
 Surrounding the regex pattern with a ``"`` is necessary so that the *OR*, ``|``, regex symbol is not mistaken for a pipe_ symbol.

-Run the tests with all conda environment_\s that include "dev" in the environment_ name and exclude those with "dev33" in the environment_ name
+Run the tests with all conda environment_\s that include *dev* in the environment_ name but exclude those with *dev33* in the environment_ name

 .. code-block:: console